a-watkin/django-issue-tracker/README.md

 ## Installation instructions

-A virtualenv is required along with all dependencies listed in requirements.txt
+A virtualenv is required using python 3.6 along with all dependencies listed in requirements.txt

+After activating your virtualenv dependencies can be installed with:

+    `pip install -r requirements.txt`

 ## Running the server and accessing the app

-Navigate to x and run:
+Navigate to issuesite and run:

 `python manage.py runsever`